-One of the biggest yet-to-come developments is the addition of drinking clubs, where users will have the option to pay a monthly fee and become a loyal member to a specific bar.
+One of the biggest yet-to-come developments is the addition of drinking clubs, where users will have the option to pay a monthly fee and become a loyal member of a specific bar.
 Membership allows access to exclusive specials and happy hours, a new mug club for the digital age, Parenteau said.
-Customers will know what deals the bar is offering before they subscribe and they’re only obligated on a month-to-month basis.
+Customers will know what deals the bar is offering before they subscribe and will only be obligated on a month-to-month basis.

 “I like to talk shit, so maybe,” said Tessa Arthur, a 22-year old senior at UF, when asked if she was likely to use the newer social features of the app.

 Gaby Larios, a 21-year-old UF senior, said that she’d used something similar in Washington, D.C.
 She was happy to find an easier way to check out bar specials in Gainesville, instead of looking at individual Facebook pages for information.

 “You’re on your phone; maybe you’re having a couple drinks,” Bevelock said.
 “And if you don’t have a story for our [chat] yet, you’re going to.”